Mehuge/ddb/README.md

 To handle potential hash clashes (two actually different files, with the same hash), by default the backup compares a hit in the hash file system byte-by-byte with the source file, and if they are different, will store the file as a variant.
 These variant numbers are appended to the hash as .0 .1 .2 etc. I have yet to see this happen.

-There is a --fast option which skips this additional integrity, and the soon to come client/server version will by default use --fast.
+There is a `--fast` option which skips this additional integrity, and the soon to come client/server version will by default use `--fast`.

+In the Future: The `--fast` option will be phased out.
+I have yet to see a clash, and don't think the byte-by-byte compare is worth it.
+Perhaps adding a `--slow` option instead.

 Backup Targets
 --
-Backups target a destination which is either an non-existant or empty folder, or an existing backup destination, or a backup server over http.
+Backups target a destination which is either an non-existant or empty folder, or an existing backup destination, or a backup server over http or https.
 If the folder does not exist, or is empty it will be created and/or initialised.

-The backup filesystem is stored in files.db sub-folder, and backup sets (and their increments) are stored in the `backups` subfolder.
-There is a config.json which contains the fs-type of the backup destination.
+The backup filesystem is stored in a `files.db` subfolder, and backup sets (and their increments) are stored in the `backups` subfolder.
+There is a `config.json` which contains the fs-type of the backup destination.

 Backup destinations (`--to` or `--dest`) are designed to be shared.
 The more it is shared, the more de-duplication occurs.
 It is possible to have a separate backup destination for each backup, and that will de-duplicate files within that backup, but the destination can also be shared by multiple backup sets.